 NATO Nations are producing AML of national waters for their own force and NATO exercise purposes.
-In addition the AML Implementing NATO nations are involved in a collaborative NATO AML Co-Production Programme (NACPP) to provide NATO and NATO Command Structure (NCS) with AML of areas of NATO operational interest.
-This programme will produce Scale Band 4 AML of CLB, MFF, ESB, LBO and RAL.
-In due course, the NACPP may be extended to include larger scale AML and AML required to meet emerging NATO areas of operational interests and requirements.
+Additionally, the AML Implementing NATO and Partner nations collaborate in a NATO AML Co-Production Programme (NACPP) to provide NATO and NATO Command Structure (NCS) with AML in areas of NATO operational interest.
+See Section 10.3 for more details.

-11.1.
+10.1.
 AML Versions across NATO

 It was originally intended that all producers of AML would adhere to the same product version across NATO, however, this has proved impractical.
 For example, UK has remained with version 1.0, but other nations are producing in both 2.1 and version 3.0.
-Although producers can generally produce all versions, the requirements of specific legacy systems drive the need to produce earlier and sometimes multiple versions.
+Largely this reflects the need to support a wide range of end user systems.

-11.2.
-ACO Geospatial e-Catalogue
+10.2.
+Allied Command Operations (ACO) Geospatial e-Catalogue